LapisHusky/owopserver/readme.md

 This includes: support for all tools, all user and moderator commands, most world properties, banning, captcha, HTTP api without some of the secret messages, and a good portion of the admin commands.

 ### Feature requests and bug reports
-You can propose features to me on Discord: Lapis#7110 If you find a bug or issue, let me know through Discord and I will most likely fix it.
+You can propose features to me on Discord: lapisfloof If you find a bug or issue, let me know through Discord and I will most likely fix it.